smy1/swlab/python/README.md

 ```
 In the code above:
 - __`folder`__: Enter __the path of the main project folder__.
 - __`attempts`__: If this is the first __attempt to sync and overlay videos__, enter `1`.
-If the number entered here is larger than 1, we need to pass arguments to the parameter `corr` (see below), otherwise, the function will return an error.
+If the number entered here is larger than 1, we need to pass arguments to the parameter `corr` (see Figure 1 below), otherwise, the function will return an error.
 - __`bgcam`__: Stands for "background-camera".
 Enter __the name of the video that will be used as the "base"__ of the composite video.
 In this example, Python will search for a video file that has the word "baby" in the name.
 These base videos should be stored in their respective subfolders.
-The names of these subfolders must be provided in the first column of the Excel file (see Figure 1 below).
+The names of these subfolders must be passed to the parameter `children` (see Figure 1 below).
 - __`topcam`__: Stands for "top-camera".
 Enter __the name of the video that will be overlaid on top__ of the base video.
 In this example, Python will search for a video file that has the word "screen" in the name.
 These top videos should be stored together with the base videos.
 - __`newname`__: __Give the composite video a new name__.
 - __`propsize`__: Stands for "proportion-size". __How small should be top video be?__ In this example, `0.25` means 25% of its original size.